 - Mailboxes or community bulletin boards in your area

 Never underestimate the power of simply telling someone you’re looking for learners to join your classes.
 There’s a reason so many business professionals spend significant time and effort on networking events – they work.
 You never know when a simple conversation can lead to a big opportunity.
 So give your friends a call, post on your own social media channels, and share the news of your Outschool business with the world!

 Successfully marketing your teaching business is a learning process, and we encourage you not to be afraid of “failure.”
 While you may want to avoid these marketing mistakes, every experiment you do or promotion you run will teach you something about the best way to connect interested families with your incredible classes.
-Keep building your skills with this training course on The 4 Ps of Marketing or this guide to creating a brand for your business.
+Keep building your skills with this guide to creating a brand for your business.